TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Public Profile

-The profile You create on Our site will be publically accessible unless otherwise indicated.
-You may change the privacy settings of Your profile through Your account portal.
+Any profile You create will be publicly accessible unless otherwise indicated.
+If you choose to add personal details about yourself or any other person, this information will be publicly accessible.
+You may change the privacy settings of Your profile(s) through Your account portal or within a Drugs.com app.

 Social Media